Home > Heating > A Homeowner’s Guide to Furnace Repair Services

 Today’s furnaces are significantly more energy-efficient than models from a decade ago.
 While the upfront cost of a new furnace is high, it’s an investment that can pay you back over time.
 An older, inefficient system works harder to heat your home, leading to consistently higher utility bills.
 Upgrading to a modern, high-efficiency unit can reduce your energy consumption and lower your monthly costs, making your home more comfortable and environmentally friendly.
 When you look at the total cost of ownership, a new residential HVAC system often makes more financial sense than continuing to operate an outdated one.

-Know the Safety Red Flags
+Don’t Ignore These Safety Red Flags

 Above all else, your family’s safety is the top priority.
 An old or malfunctioning furnace can pose serious health risks.
 If your carbon monoxide detector goes off, you notice a yellow pilot light instead of a blue one, or you smell gas, you could have a dangerous leak.
 In that case, you should leave your home immediately and call for emergency service.
 Another major concern is a cracked heat exchanger, which can leak carbon monoxide into your home.
 This issue is more common in older furnaces and almost always requires a full system replacement.
 If a technician identifies a significant safety hazard, the decision is made for you—it’s time to replace it.